krother/pandas_go_to_space/data_wrangling/README.rst

    The radioactive waste is next to the ice cream.
    Some containers are not labeled at all.

-   Time for a proper cleanup of the cargo docs in :download:`cargo_labels.csv`.
+   Time for a proper cleanup of the cargo docs in :download:`cargo.csv`.

 ----